 On 13 June, the FRC published a consultation on the long awaited Wates Corporate Governance Principles for Large Private Companies (the Wates Principles).
 This came two days after the Government released a draft statutory instrument (The Companies (Miscellaneous Reporting) Regulations 2018 (the Regulations)) and accompanying FAQs (the FAQs), which, subject only to Parliamentary approval, will require additional disclosures to be made in the Annual Reports of certain large private companies and unlisted PLCs for financial years beginning on or after 1 January 2019.
 In the main, these changes will be implemented via amendments to the Large & Medium-sized Companies and Groups (Accounts & Reports) Regulations 2008.

-These new reporting requirements are part of the Government's wider package of corporate governance reforms announced in August 2017 (for further on the wider package of reforms, click here, and for further on the reforms affecting listed PLCs, click here).
+These new reporting requirements are part of the Government's wider package of corporate governance reforms announced in August 2017.

 Summary of the Additional Disclosures Required in the Annual Report